The Ultimate List of Book Fairs, Festivals, and Conferences for 2026

 North Carolina

-March (TBD): Lexington Book Festival—Lexington
+March 21: Lexington Book Festival—Lexington

 • Connects readers and writers, aiming to develop a passion for literature in readers of all ages.
 It’s a nonprofit that celebrates the power of books and introduces fiction and nonfiction writers to the local community.